Tweening

 Because using timing functions to map a range of values is a really common

-entirely and pass the range to the timing
+pattern, it's possible to skip map entirely and pass the range to the timing

 function itself: